QuantSysBio/aSPIRE/README.md

     conda activate aSPIRE

 ### Skyline
-For the extraction of peptide abundances, *aSPIRE* relies on [Skyline](https://skyline.ms/project/home/begin.view).
+For the extraction of peptide abundances, *aSPIRE* relies on [Skyline](https://skyline.ms/project/home/software/Skyline/begin.view).
 There are two ways to execute *aSPIRE* and Skyline.
 1. If you have limited experience with command line, a Windows machine available and only a few samples to process we recommend **manual execution**.
 2. For high-throughput data processing with *aSPIRE* we recommend executing Skyline via **command line** in automated fashion.

+Choose one of these methods according to your requirements and follow the respective instructions below.

 #### Manual execution
+Install Skyline on your Windows machine following the [vendor's instructions](https://skyline.ms/project/home/software/Skyline/begin.view).
+In the config file, remember to change the flag

+    automatedSkyline: no

+to `no` (see [config file](#config-file) section for detailed instructions).
+Make sure to follow the instructions in `Skyline_tutorial.pdf` during execution.

 #### Command line execution
+The command line options requires the installation of [Docker](https://www.docker.com/).
+Skyline is containerised in [this](https://hub.docker.com/r/chambm/pwiz-skyline-i-agree-to-the-vendor-licenses) Docker image.
+Pull the image and make sure that it works:

+    docker pull chambm/pwiz-skyline-i-agree-to-the-vendor-licenses
+    docker run -it --rm chambm/pwiz-skyline-i-agree-to-the-vendor-licenses wine SkylineCmd --help

+You should see information for all possible flags printed.
+In the config file, remember to change the flag

+    automatedSkyline: yes

+to `yes` (see [config file](#config-file) section for detailed instructions).

 ## User input
+All input information should be provided in the `data/` folder.
+Please have a look at the files `config.yaml` and `sample_list.csv` in that folder.

+### config file
+Open `data/config.yaml` using a text editor such as VS code or Sublime.
+Fill in the information as in the example:

+    protein_name: CaM
+    spAngle: 0
+    qVal: 0.01
+    RT: 150000000
+    raw_file_loc: /absolute_path/to/folder_with_all_raw_files/
+    automatedSkyline: yes
+    skyline_report: MS1_HPR

+- `protein_name`

+### sample list

 ## Execution